ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 proposal, 25% assertion, 21% result, 18% means,
 3% observation, and 2% description.
 In turn, the relations are distributed: 45% of type detail, 42% support, 9% additional, and 4% sequence.
-No attack relations were identified in the set of currently annotated texts.
+No attack relations were identified in the set of currently annotated texts.

 When considering the distance6